ChrisJohnsen/tmux-MacOSX-pasteboard/Usage.md

 Some users like to share identical configuration files (including `.tmux.conf`) with systems where the wrapper program is not available (e.g. same files on both OS X and Linux).
+Starting with *tmux* 1.9, it is safe to use `if-shell` to conditionally configure the use of the wrapper program:

+    if-shell 'test "$(uname -s)" = Darwin' 'set-option -g default-command "exec reattach-to-user-namespace -l zsh"'

+Or, if you have other platform specific configuration, you can conditionally source another file.

+In `.tmux.conf`:

+    if-shell 'test "$(uname -s)" = Darwin' 'source-file ~/.tmux-osx.conf'

+Then in `.tmux-osx.conf`, include the `default-command` setting and any other bits of OS X configuration (e.g. the buffer-to-pasteboard bindings shown below):

+    set-option -g default-command 'exec reattach-to-user-namespace -l zsh'

-The basic `default-command` can be extended with a bit of shell code to conditionally use the wrapper only where it is present:
+With *tmux* 1.8 and earlier, the above configuration has a race condition (the `if-shell` command is run in the background) and/or does not affect the initial session/window/pane.
+Instead, the basic `default-command` can be extended with a bit of shell code to conditionally use the wrapper only where it is present: